-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Change your surroundings: Keep your home or room quiet and comfortable.
+- Change your surroundings.
+Keep your home or room quiet and comfortable.
 Surround yourself with familiar objects.
 Keep a calendar and clock nearby to remind you of the date and time.
 Keep pictures of your family and friends nearby.
-This will help you stay aware of yourself and the area around you. may also help you feel safe and calm.
+This will help you stay aware of yourself and the area around you.
+It may also help you feel safe and calm.

-Follow up with your primary healthcare provider or psychiatrist as directed:
+Follow up with your healthcare provider as directed:

 Ask for help if you have a drug or alcohol problem.
 You may need several appointments to see if your treatment is working.
 Write down your questions so you remember to ask them during your visits.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.